grovekit/grovekit/README.md

   server-side, eliminating the mental burden of maintaining separate codebases and the performance bottlenecks of intermediate data serializations.
-  Client-side JavaScript is only used when strictly necessary and kept strictly vanilla, with no need for separate build steps.
+  Client-side JavaScript is only used when strictly necessary and kept strictly vanilla.

-- **Manageable dependencies**: the entire stack has a total of 37 run-time dependencies, _including indirect ones_.
-The overall dependency count, including build-time dependencies, sits at 72 dependencies.
+- **Manageable dependencies**: the entire stack has a total of 39 run-time dependencies, _including indirect ones_.
+The overall dependency count, including build-time dependencies, sits at 74 dependencies.
 A dependency graph of this size enables human review, which is crucial for ensuring long-term quality, maintainability, security.
 Additionally, it fosters familiarity, which in turn increases the chances of contributing patches upstream.
+Constant effort is put on reducing the number of dependencies even further.

 - **Fewer layers of abstraction**: the stack is tightly coupled to the MQTT protocol and [TimescaleDB].
 Maintaining an opinionated codebase eliminates